Takashiidobe/db2/.docs/sql.md

 - Indexes are in-memory (rebuilt on startup)
 - No partial or filtered indexes
 - No index hints or forced index usage
+- No DROP INDEX (indexes are automatically removed when table is dropped)

 ### Query Execution
 - Joins use nested loops or merge join (no hash join)